PEP 387 – Backwards Compatibility Policy

 DeprecationWarningis the usual warning category to use, but

 PendingDeprecationWarningmay be used in special cases where the old and new versions of the API will coexist for many releases .
-Compiler warnings are also acceptable.
 The warning message should include the release the incompatibility is expected to become the default and a link to an issue that users can post feedback to.
+When feasible, also change typeshed to add the

 - See if there’s any feedback.
 Users not involved in the original discussions may comment now after seeing the warning.
 Perhaps reconsider.